The World Wide Web is a decentral network of human-readable documents connected with links.

 netEstate specializes in semantic technologies.

 Our FOAF search engine searches the Semantic Web for persons.
 For this, we search for documents using terms from the FOAF-ontology (FOAF stands for “Friend of a Friend”).
 This ontology can be used to describe persons, organizations and their connections – effectively building a decentralized social network.
+This project used to live on the domain foaf-search.net.

 The Sparql Crawl Server was developed for the FOAF search engine.
 It is a Java Web application that crawls a list of URLs containing RDF and executes a SPARQL query on the resulting RDF graphs.